Osprey Mutant 38 Backpack Review

 - Reinforced A-frame ski carry

-- Dual hipbelt gear loops and ice gear carry attachment
+- Dual hip belt gear loops and ice gear carry attachments

 - Beautiful design